Mr Timothy English

 Currently completing a PhD.

-Thesis: The underlying mechanisms of music use in exercise and physical activity.
+Thesis: The underlying mechanisms of music use during exercise.

 Accredited Exercise Physiologist (AEP) and member of Exercise and Sports Science Australia (ESSA)